Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The evolution of the cost spent on the project.
 - [ ] When all work will be completed to the Scrum Team can be released for other work.
-- [x] When the work remaining will likely be completed if nothing changes on the Product Backlog or the Development Team.
+- [x] When the work remaining will likely be completed if nothing changes on the Product Backlog or the Developers.
 - [ ] When the project will be over if the Product Owner removes work that is equal in effort to any new work that is added.

 **[⬆ Back to Top](#table-of-contents)**